cometh-hq/android4337/README.md

 To sign user operations, you need a Signer.
 Android4337 provides two implementations:

 - `EcdsaSigner`: Signs user operations using the provided credentials.
 Used by default.
-- `PassKeySigner`: Signs user operations using the PassKey.
+- `PassKeySigner`: Signs user operations using a PassKey.

 #### PassKey Signer